kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

    but a user has now an ability to overwrite it.

-   In the later case, we will also need to avoid preemption cycle, which can be achieved by an additional constraint that preemption prioryt cannot be lower then scheduling priority.
+   In the later case, we will also need to avoid preemption cycle, which can be achieved by an additional constraint that preemption priority cannot be lower then scheduling priority.
 This ensures that if a given workload X was preempted by workload Y (scheduling(Y) > preemption(X)), it will not be able to preempt back workload Y because preemption(Y) >= scheduling(Y) > preemption(X) >= scheduling(X).
 This will work fine even if